AbertayHackers/gitbook-wiki/help-guides/networking/subnetting.md

 Your task is to list each subnet  network ID,  subnet mask,  Host ID Range, # of usable host IDs, and Broadcast ID.
 One last question: How many subnets are wasted after subnetting?
 ```

+The network IP address that has been assigned to us is a **Class C** network (a full breakdown of network classes is available at the [Classful Network](https://en.wikipedia.org/wiki/Classful_network) wikipedia article), this means that there are only 256 addresses available initially.
+The reasoning behind this is that as a small, localised business with a limited number of devices on-network at any given moment, a large range of addresses can become unmanageable and, above all else, are simply unnecessary.

 Our first step is to create a subnetting table, this table is always the same, and can be used as a cheat sheet for subnetting work you do in future: